Infinite ergodic theory meets Boltzmann statistics: Eigenfunction expansion, and corrections to the uniform approximation

-To test the dependence on $x_0$, we plot in Fig. \ref{InnerCheck13}, the predicted correction versus the simulation at $t=320$ for the same potential, for both $x_0=1$ and $x_0=3$.
+To test the dependence on $x_0$, we plot in Fig. \ref{InnerCheck13}, the predicted correction, {and} the simulation {results} at $t=320$ for the same potential, for both $x_0=1$ and $x_0=3$.
 The formula is seen to correctly capture the $x_0$ dependence, with the correction larger in magnitude for larger $x_0$,

 For large $x$, of order $\sqrt{t}$, but $x_0$ still $O(1)$, the long-time density is